 This is not an exhaustive list but it should give you an idea of the information that is required.

-It is important not to make distributions until after 6 months the probate is granted as that is the time frame that allows other people to challenge the Will.
 Challenges of the Will are becoming common place, especially with split families and unequal distributions.
 Uneven distributions to beneficiaries is sometimes done by the deceased to even up net wealth amongst siblings or it may be done as a payback as a result of a disagreement between the deceased and an estranged child.
 It is a good idea to do a forensic audit of the bank account between the date of drafting the Will and the date of death.
 If the deceased makes a financial payment to another beneficiary in this time period then there is a presumption that this needs to be adjusted for the final distribution.
 This is known as the “Principal of Ademption”.

 Super and death benefits can bypass the deceased estate because if there was a current binding nomination in place for the deceased, the funds can go directly to a beneficiary.
 These funds never touch the estate, they go directly into the beneficiaries nominated bank account.
 This is designed to be a really quick and easy process which takes immediate financial pressure off the receiving family members when the death takes place.